Deriving Derivatives: Early exercise and other connections to modeling

 Imagine now that we try to generalize the index for, say, volatility trading.
 An interesting observation emerges: the simple logic of Eqs.~(\ref{Eq:IndexDesign_1st}-\ref{Eq:IndexDesign_last}) turns out to be much more powerful than the measure-theoretic approach which we just introduced as an alternative.
-Indeed, rewrite of Eqs.~(\ref{Eq:IndexDesign_1st}-\ref{Eq:IndexDesign_last}) on the account of different volatilities or even entirely different probability densities (not necessarily Gaussian) is a simple exercise in calculus.
-By contrast, going via Girsanov theorem, we find that change in drift is all that we can ever do.
-To put it simply, by choosing to use Gaussian processes and by using sophisticated measure theory to reach a mathematically pleasing but otherwise dubious continuum limit we put ourselves in a really tight corner: either we get divisions by zero (think about Radon-Nikodym for non-equivalent measures) or we loose the ability to justify trading of anything other than drifts.
-This argument points to a serious contradiction between popular modelling techniques, such as applications of Girsanov theorem in finance, and the reality of markets where volatility trading is commonplace.
+Indeed, a rewrite of Eqs.~(\ref{Eq:IndexDesign_1st}-\ref{Eq:IndexDesign_last}) on the account of different volatilities or even entirely different probability densities (not necessarily Gaussian) is a simple exercise in calculus.

-Traditionally, such contradictions have been mediated by introducing additional factors most notably jumps.
-Indeed, it is now very difficult to find an area of finance or even a reasonably popular model for which there has been no attempt to add jumps.
-Sometimes, of course, jumps can be an indispensable concept.
-More than often, however, jumps are used as yet another abstract way of making abstract models a little less abstract.

-As has been famously noted by Nassim Taleb, mathematical finance is unique among practical disciplines in its ability to produce theorems with no connection to reality.
-As we are unlikely to change this fact any time soon, we need tools for checking practical consequences of frequently used mathematical patterns.
-Because our approach is rooted in product design we can check if any assumptions contradict obvious trading strategies.